 Eye Conditions Impacting LASIK Eligibility

-The size of your pupils matters when considering LASIK surgery.
-Large pupils are often not good candidates for LASIK, as this can increase possible side effects after the surgery, such as blurry vision or poor night vision.
+When older technology is used, the size of your pupils can matter.
+Large pupils are sometimes not good candidates for LASIK, as this can increase possible side effects after the surgery, such as blurry vision or poor night vision.
 Your ophthalmologist should measure the size of your pupils first.
 Large pupils do not always disqualify you from LASIK; in some cases, the surgery could still be a viable option.
+This is rarely an issue with advanced technology.

 You will need to be able to look continually at a fixed spot or object for at least a minute in order for the surgeons to be able to perform LASIK properly.
 Certain eye conditions like glaucoma and cataracts, as well as eye infections and injuries, can interfere with LASIK surgery and should be carefully considered prior to surgery.